Cost of Living in Ohio [2025]

 Whether you rent or pay a monthly mortgage, your housing costs will be one of your highest living expenses.
 It’s a good idea to determine how high they can be before you move by building a budget around your anticipated housing costs in Ohio.

-MIT uses a more complex living wage calculation to arrive at a very similar estimate: according to their research, the living wage in Ohio is $19.40, an hour, or around $40,352 to cover basic necessities (food, shelter, healthcare, etc.).
-Moreover, if you consider the U.S. Census Bureau data, the median income in Ohio is quite a bit higher than that minimum at $69,6800 per year, or $33.50 an hour.
-That shows a healthy median salary if you live in Ohio, even if it is lower than the U.S. median household income of $78,538 a year, or $37.78 an hour.
+Moreover, if you consider the U.S. Census Bureau data, the median income in Ohio is quite a bit higher than that minimum at $67,769 per year, or $32.58 an hour.
+That shows a healthy median salary if you live in Ohio, even if it is lower than the U.S. median household income of $80,610 a year, or $38.75 an hour.

 How Much Is Transportation in Ohio?

-Getting around in Ohio can be costly, with average annual transportation costs of $9,911 for a single individual, according to the MIT Living Wage Calculator.
-A family of four living in Ohio with two working adults and two children can anticipate paying around $16,625 in transportation costs annually.
+Getting around in Ohio can be costly, with average annual transportation costs of $9,887 for a single individual, according to the MIT Living Wage Calculator.
+A family of four living in Ohio with two working adults and two children can anticipate paying around $16,584 in transportation costs annually.

-However, if you prefer to get around using a personal vehicle, you can get a better idea of the costs associated with having your vehicle by looking at the average gas prices in the major cities in Ohio:
+However, if you prefer to get around using a personal vehicle, you can get a better idea of the costs associated with having your vehicle by looking at the average gas prices in the major cities in Ohio.

 Findlay Market is a trendy farmer's marketplace in the historic Over the Rhine district in Cincinnati

-How Much Do Groceries Cost in Ohio?
+How Much Is Child Care in Ohio?

 How Much Is Healthcare in Ohio?